RobotLabLTH/skiros2/README.md

 ```

 ## Citation
 A preprint of the SkiROS2 paper is [available here](https://arxiv.org/abs/2306.17030).
-If you are using it in your work, we would be please if you would cite it:
+If you are using it in your work, we would be pleased if you would cite it:
 ```bibtex
 @misc{mayr2023skiros2,
       title={SkiROS2: A skill-based Robot Control Platform for ROS},